T4NG23/PhenomAI-CV-MVP/README.md

 ## Important Notice

-This system is designed to **support human decision-making**, not replace it.
-All flagged anomalies must be reviewed by qualified human reviewers.
-The system does not determine guilt, truthfulness, or intent.
+This system is designed to **assist human interviewers**, not replace them.
+All flagged behaviors should be reviewed by qualified personnel.
+The system reports observable behaviors only and does not determine intent, guilt, or truthfulness.

+---

+**Copyright © 2025 William Hudson Tang.
+All Rights Reserved.**